tldr-pages/tldr/pages/common/docker-image.md

 `sudo docker image prune`

-- Delete all unused images, not just those without a tag:
+- Delete all unused images (not just those without a tag):

 `sudo docker image prune --all`